norswap/skelex/doc/README.md

 In particular, `MatchStream` lets you filter the results by regex, registration and end position (not useful when getting `MatchStream` from a `Runner`).

-A `MatchStream` lets you get two kind of information (or arrangement thereof):
+A `MatchStream` lets you get two kind of matches:

-- `Match` objects describe the extent of amatch: that is, a `(regex, start position, end position)` triplet.
+- `Match` objects describe the extent of a match: that is, a `(regex, start position, end position)` triplet.

 - `MatchTree` objects extend `Match` with a description of how the input structurally matches the